sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-google-login/index.md

   connects your marketplace to Google and let's Google know that users from your marketplace are allowed to authenticate themselves using the Google Sign-In.
-- **Create an identity provider client in Flex Console** Identity provider (IdP) client is what let's Flex know that the users of your marketplace are allowed to use the Google Sign-In Project you created to log into your marketplace.
+- **Create an identity provider client in Sharetribe Console** Identity provider (IdP) client is what let's Sharetribe know that the users of your marketplace are allowed to use the Google Sign-In Project you created to log into your marketplace.
 - **Configure Sharetribe Web Template** A few attributes from the Sign-In Project will need to be configured to Sharetribe Web Template so that it can perform the login flow via Google.